embEDUx/documentation/src/usage/misc.md

 ### Step-by-Step Example
 The following example will give you a detailed overview of the necessary steps to build the misc files for the raspberry pi.
-We assume that at this point the *misc* repository is empty.
+We assume that at this point the *misc-specs* repository is empty.

 ## Add new platform

-1. Clone the *misc* repository with the URL provided in the user documentation.
+1. Clone the *misc-specs* repository with the URL provided in the user documentation.

     ```
 $ git@apu.in.htwg-konstanz.de:labworks-embEDUx/uboot.git
     ```

-1. Add a *platform* branch to the *misc* repository.
+1. Add a *platform* branch to the *misc-specs* repository.
 It is necessary that you push the branch at this point upstream, so the **buildserver** can find the new *platform* branch.